Implicitly Restarted Generalized Second-order Arnoldi Type Algorithms for the Quadratic Eigenvalue Problem

 \section{Numerical experiments}

-In this section we report numerical examples to illustrate the performance of IMSOAR and IRSOAR and the superiority of IRSOAR to IMSOAR.
-All the experiments were run on an Intel(R) core(TM)2 with CPU 1.86GHz and 2GB RAM using Matlab~7.1 with $\epsilon_{\rm mach}=2.22\times 10^{-16}$ under a Window XP system.
-We list CPU timings in seconds of the main parts in the two algorithms.
-The abbreviations of main parts are shown in Table~\ref{table1}, where we also list the time of computing residuals of approximate eigenpairs, which may not be negligible when a large number of eigenpairs are required since we have to compute them directly for different $\theta$'s.
-Note that SMALL is the time of solving small QEP's plus that of computing refined Ritz vectors for IRSOAR.
+In this section we report numerical examples to illustrate the practicability of IGSOAR and IRGSOAR and the superiority of IRGSOAR to IGSOAR.
+Meanwhile, we also compare them with the corresponding counterparts IRSGA and IRRSGA proposed in \cite{wqhuang} for some test problems.
+In addition, we compare IGSOAR and IRGSOAR with the Matlab function {\sf eigs}, the implicitly restarted Arnoldi method with exact shifts used, which is directly applied to the linearization problem (\ref{5biao}).
+All the experiments were run on Intel(R)Core(TM)i5-3470s CPU 2.9GHz, RAM 4G using Matlab R2012b with $\epsilon_{\rm mach}=2.22\times 10^{-16}$ under the Windows 7 system.

+We list CPU timings (in second) of the three main parts abbreviated as `SOAR', `SMALL' and `IMRE', where `SOAR' denotes the CPU time of the first cycle of GSOAR procedure plus standard extensions of the GSOAR decomposition from step $m+1$ to step $k$ for all the other cycles, `SMALL' is the CPU time of forming the projected QEP, solving them and computing residuals of approximate eigenpairs, and 'IMRE' is the CPU time of performing all implicit QR iterations and generating the $m$-step GSOAR decompositions for all cycles.
+In addition, we use `restarts' and `CPU time' to denote the number of restarts and the total CPU time of IGSOAR, IRGSOAR and {\sf eigs}, respectively.
-For each example, we used the same starting vector generated randomly in a uniform distribution for both algorithms.
-We transformed the projected QEP (\ref{05-pro}) to the generalized eigenvalue problem

-and solved it by the QZ algorithm.
-We can recover an eigenvector $g$ of QEP (\ref{05-pro}) from either the first $k$ components or the last $k$ components of $[\theta g^T,g^T]^T$.
+For each example, we used the same starting vector generated randomly in a uniform distribution for IGSOAR and IRGSOAR.
+We transformed the projected QEP (\ref{05-pro}) to the generalized eigenvalue problem~(\ref{projgep}) and solved it by the QZ algorithm, i.e., the Matlab built-in function {\sf eig.m}.
+We recovered an eigenvector $g$ of QEP (\ref{05-pro}) from either the first $k$ components or the last $k$ components of $[\theta g^T,g^T]^T$.
 From the backward error analysis \cite{higham}, it is preferable to take the first $k$ ones if $|\theta|\geq 1$ and the last $k$ ones if $|\theta|<1$.
 We adopted this choice.
-In all the examples, the breakdown or deflation tolerance is $dtol$ and the convergence tolerance is $ctol$.
-Based on (\ref{numdef}) and the comments followed, we took $dtol=ctol$ or $dtol=100\times ctol$ in experiments.

-{\bf Example 1}.
-Consider the free vibration of a string with clamped ends in a spatially inhomogeneous environment \cite{wk}.
-The equation characterizing the wave motion is described by